crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 Now we explain why the proposed implementation is correct w.r.t. [the state-of-art model for C11 concurrency][promising].

-Suppose that the current epoch is `X+2`, and thread U `unlink()`ed an object and marked it with the epoch `X`, and thread D is about to deallocate the object.
+Suppose that the current epoch is `X+2`, thread U `unlink()`ed an object and marked it with the epoch `X`, and thread D is about to deallocate the object.
 For correctness, we need to ensure that the accesses to the object by `pin()`ned threads happen before the deallocation.
-For example, in the following timeline, threads A and B should not be able to access `obj` after its deallocation.
+For example, in the following timeline, accesses to `obj` by threads A and B should happen before `obj`'s deallocation.

 ```
          [X]                       [X+1]            [X+2]